• THE CORNFLOWER •

 Golf Club de Courchevel | ©Golf Club de Courchevel, Rhinante Crête de Coq

-Its vernacular name “cock crest” refers to the very particular shape of its corollas reminiscent of those of cock crests.
+Its vernacular name ‘cock’s crest’ refers to the very special shape of its corollas, which are reminiscent of a cock’s crest.

 • THE ALPINE CALAMITY •